Harken Energy scandal

-The Harken Energy scandal refers to a series of transactions entered into during 1990 involving Harken Energy.
+The Harken Energy Scandal refers to a series of transactions entered into during 1990 involving Harken Energy.
 These transactions are alleged to involve either issues relating to insider trading, or influence peddling.
-No wrongdoings were found by any investigating authorities although the matter generated political controversy.
+Although no wrongdoings were found by any investigating authorities, the matter generated political controversy.

 Spectrum 7 purchase

 George W. Bush ran an energy company called Spectrum 7 during the 1980s.
 In the mid-1980s the oil market was in a slump, with prices dropping daily.
-The firm was in serious financial trouble until another company, a distressed oil properties specialist, Harken Energy, purchased Spectrum 7 in 1986.
-Part of the attraction for Harken's management to purchase Spectrum 7 was having Bush on its team — his father was then vice-president, he had extensive "connections" and knowledge of the oil and gas business.
+The firm was in financial trouble until another company, a distressed oil properties specialist, Harken Energy, purchased Spectrum 7 in 1986.
+Part of the attraction for Harken's management to purchase Spectrum 7 was having Bush on its board — his father was then vice-president, he had extensive political connections and knowledge of the oil and gas business.
 Harken Energy offered Bush a seat on its board of directors along with stock worth about $500,000 at the time.
 Bush received a consulting contract worth between $80,000 and $120,000 annually as well.